Building MQ Queue Managers¶

 Access the

-application in ArgoCD, and the changes will be applied to the cluster.:git add . git commit -s -m "Initial boostrap setup for applications" git push origin $GIT_BRANCH
+bootstrap-single-clusterapplication in ArgoCD, and the changes will be applied to the cluster.:git add . git commit -s -m "Initial boostrap setup for applications" git push origin $GIT_BRANCH -

 The